Exhibits at the Frist Art Museum

 Each season, new exhibits fill the halls of the Frist Art Museum offering both family and friends a chance to explore great art from ancient history to present day.
-Current and upcoming exhibits include: Nick Cave: Feat., Slavery, The Prison Industrial Complex, and Rome: City and Empire.
+Current and upcoming exhibits include: Nick Cave: Feat. and Slavery, The Prison Industrial Complex.

 Staying in a Nashville hotel?
 Show your room keycard at the Frist Art Museum and receive FREE admission (May not apply to all exhibitions).
 Click here for more details.

 Nick Cave works with a wide range of mediums, including sculpture, installation, video, and performance.
 His trademark, human-shaped sculptures called sound suits, are named for the noise they make when they move.
 As an African American man, Cave's works speak to social injustice, specifically race, gun violence, and civic responsibility.
 Through this immersive installation, Cave hopes to provide a transformative place where the viewer's narrative can be featured and their dreams can soar.
 See more.

 February 23-May 28, 2018